Paul Budde

 Louis the Pious

-He certainly tried to keep the empire together through the ‘Ordinatio Imperii’ from 817.
-In this document he appointed Lothar as his successor with the title of emperor; this title was heredity to his sons.
+That is not to say that he didn’t try to keep the empire together.
+In the ‘Ordinatio Imperii’ from 817 he appointed Lothar as his successor with the title of emperor; this title was heredity to his sons.
 Pippin was appointed king of Aquitaine and Louis king of Bavaria, both subject to the authority of their elder brother.

 After the death of his wife Ermengard in 817 he married Judith daughter of the Bavarian Count Welf.
 She was beautiful and intelligent and soon all-powerful.
 She arranged privileges and titles for her family and arranged a range of marriages, creating a web of intrigues and jalousies.
 After the birth of their daughter, a son -Charles (the Bald) – was born in 823.
 Judith immediately showed ambitions to wriggle her child into the ‘Ordinato’.